markFT39/Deep-Learning-from-Scratch-series/README.md

-# Deep Learning from Scratch - Practice
+# Deep Learning from Scratch Series

 This repository contains my code implementations and learning notes based on the **"Deep Learning from Scratch"** book series by O'Reilly Japan / Goki Saito (사이토 고키).
 The goal is to **implement deep learning concepts from first principles** using only NumPy and Python, without relying on high-level frameworks.